ShahnamFeyzian/Computer-Architecture-Course/README.md

 # Computer Architecture
-This repository contains `Computer Architecture` university course.
+This repository contains `Computer Architecture` course projects.

  ### [CA1](https://github.com/ShahnamFeyzian/Computer-Architecture/tree/main/CA1)
  Intelligent mouse, in this project we described a hardware system that can solve the old problem of maze and mouse.